The Sean Ellis 40% Test: The Ultimate Guide

 What Is the Sean Ellis 40% Test?

 The Sean Ellis 40% test is a single survey question that measures product-market fit: "How would you feel if you could no longer use [product]?"
 If 40% or more of active users answer "very disappointed," the product has achieved product-market fit.
-The method was created by Sean Ellis, founder of GrowthHackers, after benchmarking hundreds of startups.
+Sean Ellis defined that benchmark after comparing results across nearly 100 startups.

 Who Sean Ellis Is (Creator of GrowthHackers)